 - Match-funding contributions for works to improve habitats and protect water quality.

 An impressive example of what we can achieve by working with businesses was the volunteer day where 200 people worked to remove weed growth and fallen trees from the Stamford Mill Stream.
 Cummins Generator Technologies generously supplied food, drink, medical facilities, Portaloos, equipment and volunteers.
 Other volunteers included students from New College Stamford and members of staff from the engineering consultancy firm Royal Haskoning DHV.

 We also very much welcome the active support of local authorities, including parish, district and county councils, in all these areas.

 Septic Tank Action Plan

 LOOKING AFTER SEPTIC TANKS: HELPING TO IMPROVE OUR RIVERS

 The Welland Valley Partnership is working to improve water quality in the River Welland and all its tributaries.
 We are tackling different types of pollution (e.g. phosphate, sediment and pesticides) from many sources (including households, businesses, farmland and highways).

 The several thousand septic tanks in the Valley together have a substantial impact on water quality.
 We are asking everyone with a septic tank to adopt our 10-point action plan.
 For further information, please download our leaflet below.

 The leaflet, developed by our Resource Protection Group, brings together good practice advice from several different sources.
-We have condensed the key messages down to three sides of paper.
-We are planning to promote the leaflet widely - in particular through Parish Councils - in early 2013.
+We are promoting the leaflet widely - in particular through Parish Councils.